psikosen/island-god/README.md

 - **Procedural terrain manipulation**: Change your island's terrain to aid in defense
 - **Ritual systems**: Perform rituals and build idols to increase your power
 - **Combat mechanics**: Unleash spiritual defenders and environmental attacks

+## Test Branch Information

+This branch is for testing new features and bug fixes before merging to the main branch.

+Current test features:
+- Enhanced debug tools
+- New terrain types
+- Balance adjustments for combat

 ## Getting Started